"It takes courage to grow up and become who you really are."

 ~ e.e.
 Cummings

 It was in those darkest of days that I truly realized my strengths.
 I spent days, weeks, and months committed to physical (and emotional) rehabilitation.
 It was a constant dance of a few steps forward and a few steps back, and a daily practice of patience and perseverance.
-It was the toughest and most life-changing experience of my life, and as I looked myself in the mirror, I thought: if I’m going to be in pain for the rest of my life, then I better make sure that I’m happy.
+It was the toughest and most life-changing experience of my life, and as I looked myself in the mirror, I thought: if I’m going to potentially be in pain for the rest of my life, then I better make sure that I’m happy.
 And I mean genuinely happy.
 It was through this journey that I began to realize what I was meant to do with my life – support and motivate others as they work towards becoming their best selves.
 The truth is, I know what it’s like to feel deep emotional pain and not know where to begin.
 I know it can seem incredibly daunting to do the work to pull yourself out of the darkness.
 But I also know that it can be done, and if I can do it, so can you.
-It is truly my deepest honour to accompany you along this journey and begin taking the first step towards happiness.
+It is truly my deepest honour to accompany you along this journey and begin taking the first step towards happiness and fulfillment.

 I hold a Bachelor of Science degree in Psychology; a Masters of Science degree in Family Relations and Human Development; and a Masters of Social Work degree, specializing in Mental Health.
 I am also a Registered Social Worker, regulated by the Ontario College of Social Workers and Social Services Workers, and a member of the Ontario Association of Social Workers.